Nodd/spyder_line_profiler/README.rst

 This is a plugin to run the python `line profiler <https://github.com/rkern/line_profiler>`_ and `memory_profiler <https://pypi.python.org/pypi/memory_profiler>`_ from within the `spyder <https://code.google.com/p/spyderlib/>`_ editor.

-The code is an adaptation of the profiler plugin integrated in `spyder <https://code.google.com/p/spyderlib/>`_.
+The code is an adaptation of the profiler plugin integrated in `spyder <https://github.com/spyder-ide/spyder/>`_.

+*Note*: This plugin is compatible with spyder version 2.3.X.
+Here is the version for `spyder 3.0 <https://github.com/spyder-ide/spyder.line_profiler>`.

 Install instructions
 --------------------